bryantkhoo/bryantkhoo.github.io/content/blog/circuit-breaker/index.md

 Some of the things that I have started working on over the past week and stuff that I intend to kick start are the following:

-* Work on Leetcode questions
-* PRAMP
+* LC!!
-* Take part in a Kaggle Competition
+* Develop a healthy running routine
-* Deploy a ML model
+* Deploying an ML model with Docker

 Really want to stay motivated for the rest the circuit breaker!